hackerspacesg/hackerspace.sg/contents/2013/proposalA/_index/main.markdown

 # Renaming of categories

-* Regular Member 150 SGD &rarr; Co-working member
+* Regular Member 150 SGD &rarr; Co-working member 150 SGD monthly
-* Irregular Member 75 SGD &rarr; Member
+* Irregular Member 75 SGD &rarr; Member 75 SGD monthly

-Rationale: "Irregular Member" sounds bad when really this the bulk of our audience.
+Rationale: "Irregular Member" sounds bad when really this should be the bulk of our audience.